nirmalsinghania2008/DL_Research_keras/README.md

 # DL_Research_keras

-* Keras is an amazing framework for Good API design and Clean and Understandable Implementation of DL Models
+* Keras is an amazing framework for Clean and Understandable Implementation of DL Models

 * Some Say "Keras" is not Powerful enough